veloren/book/src/players/troubleshooting.md

 # Troubleshooting

-Incase you've hit an issue this section might help you resolve it.
+In case you've hit an issue this section might help you resolve it.

 ## Audio issues

-Incase the game crashes with something similar like:
+In case the game crashes with something similar like:

 ```rust,ignore
 INFO veloren_voxygen::logging: Setup terminal and file logging. logdir="<some_path>"